-Stakeholder Comments and Identified Issues Consideration and Proposed Resolution GENERAL / BACKO ROUND Background wildlife and exhibited animal sector The Certificate IV in Animal Facility Management was proposed qualification was prepared.
-There were strong synergies between this level.
-Developing one qualification with two specialisations for the opproviding flexibility and mobility across the animal care industrial Skills Impact emailed the SMEWG for the Exhibited Animals Facility Management OR the revised Certificate IV in Wildlife sed after a draft Certificate IV in Wildlife and Exhibited Animal Management ween the proposed companion animal and exhibited animal qualifications at companion animal sector and the exhibited animal sector was viewed as try meeting Government objectives.
+Stakeholder Comments and Identified Issues Consideration and Proposed Resolution GENERAL / BACKGR OUND Background wildlife and exhibited animal sector Care and Training and the Exhibited Animal and Marine Wild The Certificate IV in Animal Facility Management was propos qualification was prepared.
+There were strong synergies betw this level.
+Developing one qualification with two specialisations for the oproviding flexibility and mobility across the animal care indust Skills Impact emailed the SMEWG for the Exhibited Animals Facility Management OR the revised Certificate IV in Wildlife and Exhibited Animal Management objectives.
+Project to determine their preference for the proposed Certificate IV in Animal and Exhibited Animal Management objectives.
+Sompanion animal sector and the exhibited animal sector was viewed as try meeting Government objectives.
 Project to determine their preference for the proposed Certificate IV in Animal and Exhibited Animal Management.
-It SMEWG supported the draft Certificate IV in Animal Facility Management (thibited Animal Management qualification).
 FEEDBACK • RTO, QLD Group B electives: Wondering why ACMCAN311 is an elective here as it is an elective for Cert III.
 A higher level unit may be a better option, and this unit can always be elected as part of 'up to 3 units from currently endorsed training package or accredited courses' CPPDSM4040 - not sure of the relevance of this unit to the course.
 Very technical and more related to diploma level.
 Same with BSBPMG417.
 Looking more like a business degree than an animal qualification SITTGDE005 is the same as ACMCAN302 however the ACM unit is more appropriate as it is animal related and takes into account animal welfare where the SIT unit does not.
 Thank you for the feedback.
 The SMEWG reviewed the feedback and retained the current electives.
-The rationale for the elective units is: • ACMCAN311 Care for young animals - feedback indicated that in the exhibited animal sector the unit is considered more appropriate for experienced workers and may not be selected as an elective in the Certificate III • CPPDSM4040 Contribute to asset life cycle maintenance strategy (and BSBPMG417 Apply project life cycle management processes were added in response to SMERWGA advice that large scale facilities need workers with these skills. • SITTGDE005 Prepare and present tour commentaries and activities was requested by exhibited animal stakeholders.
+The rationale for the elective units is: ACMCAN311 Care for young animals - feedback indicated that in the exhibited animal sector the unit is considered more appropriate for experienced workers and may not be selected as an elective in the Certificate III CPPDSM4040 Contribute to asset life cycle maintenance strategy (and BSBPMG417 Apply project life cycle management processes were added in response to SMERWGA advice that large scale facilities need workers with these skills.
+SITTGDE005 Prepare and present tour commentaries and activities was requested by exhibited animal stakeholders.
 It is acknowledged there is some overlap between this unit and ACMCAN302 Prepare and present information to the public, but